 #3 Promote yourself with a press kit

-Any self-respecting singer, band, or musician should create themselves a press and PR kit (see what you need to include in our guide to press kits).
+Any self-respecting singer, band, or musician should create themselves a press and PR kit (see what you need to include in our guide to press kits) to help them get more gigs.
 At its simplest, this should contain: your contact information, links to all social media pages, a brief biography, the music you play and your experience.

 This will aid the venue to see what music you play and see where you have played before.
 If within your budget, include photos and a demo.
 Remember to keep it simple and engaging preferably concise on one page.